sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 The atmosphere was so tense you could cut it with a knife.

 "was wonderin' where you fucked off to, crossy," said the edgy red Sans, eyeing Cross even as kept himself in a battle-ready stance.
 His eyelights snapped back to Sans himself, and he spat, "you're a long way from home, classic."

+"don't i know it."
+Sans shrugged. "well, now that i've got that out of the way, i got a question of my own."

+He closed his eyes, and when he opened them again, his eyelights had gone out.

+"*what the fuck am i looking at.*"

+Flowey barked out a laugh, as did 'Dusty'.
+'The Hulk' even let out a low chuckle.